t-harvey/JerryGen/docs/tutorial_part1.md

-it, we will always invoke callbacks through a wrapper whose name follows the pattern: "run\_&lt;callback\_name&gt;\_function", and its parameters will be the `Interpreter_Type` value representing this kind of callback, the "`self`" pointer, and then the actual parameters of the callback.
+it, we will always invoke callbacks through a wrapper whose name follows the pattern: "run\_&lt;callback\_name&gt;\_function", and its parameters will be the `Interpreter_Type` value representing this kind of callback, the "`this`" pointer, and then the actual parameters of the callback.

 In the code below,